gespinoza/datarodsexplorer/docs/DREUserGuide.md

 _**Demo Step 4:**_ ** Click in the &quot;Start date&quot; text field** , _and notice the popup calendar display_. **Click on the month-year heading at the top** , _and notice it changes scale to a month at a time_. **Click on the year heading at the top again** , _and notice it changes scale to a year at a time_. **Pick a year that&#39;s 3 years previous to now, then pick a month, then a date**. **For the &quot;End date&quot; use the default (gets latest available data) or pick a date that&#39;s a week earlier (and 3 years after the start date).****Now click the Plot button **. _If you get an error using the latest available date, back it up a week and hit Plot again._** Then pick another location which would have a different climate and click Plot again**_.
 Notice the NASA Data Request at bottom has changed; it is always the latest request from DRE to NASA Giovanni.
 If you copy &amp; paste this time series request in another browser tab, you will see the tabular data with time series metadata._

-==Note==: _you can edit the dates directly in the text field, but the date bounds will not be enforced, so you can potentially enter a date outside the supported range.
+**Note**: _you can edit the dates directly in the text field, but the date bounds will not be enforced, so you can potentially enter a date outside the supported range.
 Also, the latest date may show on the map but not on a plot, because of the additional processing needed for data rods indexing, after the model-variable gridded data is received and available.
 This is usually no more than a few hours or days of lag time._

 _**Demo Step 5:**_   **Click &quot;Compare two variables&quot; just below the Plot button**. _A new section will open up, to allow selection of the second model and date range._ **Choose GRACE soil moisture for the second model, and &quot;0-100cm root zone soil moisture&quot; for the second variable**. _Notice there is a new line in the Map Control Panel, lower-left corner of the map frame._ **Click on Model 2 Extents in the Map Control Panel** , _and the map will zoom to show the GRACE spatial extent as a red rectangle_. **Click on &quot;NLDAS:0-100cmSoilMoisture&quot; in the Map Control Panel, then on Model 1 Extents**. _You can use these to quickly change the focus.
 You can also zoom in by holding the shift key while dragging a zoom rectangle on the map around your area of interest._